hieunugent/fluttergenxapp/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-# build POS system with integrate with all the items of choose
+# build POS system with integration with all the items of choose
-- choice will be select and add up to total value
+- choice will be select and add up to the total value
 - the payment will be selected add demand
-    - cash wll pay and add to customer list of who do the Job
+    - cash will pay and add to the customers list of who do the Job
     - Credit will be pay through the Clover or any other credit payment API
-    - after pay all Transaction will be save in database with all neccessary infomation
+    - after pay, all Transaction will be saved in database with all necessary information
 # build review system
 - customer input value by phone
 - share link review to customer